 Material: Aluminium | Extended height: 147cm | Folded height: 38cm | Weight: 1.5kg | Feet: Retractable spikes | Leg sections: 5 | Max load (legs, head): 6kg, 9kg

 The Vanguard weighs in at 1.5kg and measures just 38cm long when folded.
 However, despite having five sections in each leg, rather than the usual four, it only reaches 147cm at full extension.
-What really makes the Vanguard stand out is that it’s designed differently to all the other tripods in the group.
+What really makes the Vanguard stand out as one of the best travel tripods out there is that it’s designed differently to all the other tripods here.
 Instead of the legs swinging up around the centre column when folded, the centre column pivots down.
 It’s just a shame this mechanism couldn’t be adapted to offer a horizontal boom mode.
 Plus points include retractable spikes within the rubber feet pads, and a ball head with a separate panning lock.

 6. Manfrotto Befree

 It's small and light, but that's about all